Nima-Fr/TryHackMe/Overpass/README.md

 /index.html           (Status: 301) [Size: 0] [--> ./]
 ~~~

-After taking a look at them, I found an interesting js file in `/admin` which is a login page for admins.
-You can find it in `Debugger` section in inspect mode.
+After taking a look at them, I found an interesting js file in `/admin` directory which is a login page for admins.
+You can find the file in `Debugger` section in inspect mode.
 Let's take a look at the last function in `login.js`.

 ```js
 async function login() {